Kilburn

 AreaSearch assessment indicates Kilburn faces employment challenges relative to the majority of Australian markets

-Employment opportunities locally may be limited, as suggested by the Census working population vs resident population count.
-Over a 12-month period ending in September 2025, employment increased by 1.6%, alongside labour force growth of 1.6%, keeping the unemployment rate relatively stable.
-In comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with a fall in unemployment of 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Kilburn's employment mix indicates local employment should increase by 6.2% over five years and 13.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally appear limited, as indicated by the working population vs resident population count.
+Over a 12-month period ending in September 2025, employment increased by 1.6% alongside labour force growth of 1.6%, keeping unemployment relatively stable at 4.7%.
+In comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with a decrease in unemployment to 3.8%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Kilburn's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment